-Zero HAP Families Who Wish to Move [24 CFR Zero HAP Families Who Wish to Move [24 CFR 982.455]

-A participant who is not receiving any subsidy, but whose HAP contract is still in force, may request a voucher to move to a different unit.
+Zero HAP Families Who Wish to Move [24 CFR 982.455] Zero HAP Families Who Wish to Move [24 CFR 982.455] Required change for compliance which allows Zero HAP HACC Policy A participant who is not receiving any subsidy, but whose HAP contract is still in force, may request a families to move with assistance if If the family voluntarily moves while at zero HAP their voucher terminates automatically.
+The family is choosing to move without assistance. voucher to move to a different unit.
 The PHA must issue a voucher to move unless it has grounds to deny assistance under the program regulations.
-However, if the PHA determines no subsidy would be paid at the new unit, the PHA may refuse to enter into a HAP contract on behalf of the family.

-If a zero HAP family requests to move to a new unit, the family may request a voucher to move.
+However, if the PHA determines no subsidy would be paid at the new unit, the PHA may refuse to enter into a HAP contract on behalf of the family. subsidy would be paid at new unit.
+HACC Policy If a zero HAP family requests to move to a new unit, the family may request a voucher to move.
 However, if no subsidy will be paid at the unit to which the family requests to move, the PHA will not enter into a HAP contract on behalf of the family for the new unit.